AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`show-task-manager` (optional, default :command:`false`)

   Whether an entry is in the tasks view to show this command.
-The progress bar indicaton is associated with this entry so if you hide the entry, no progress bar is shown.
+The progress bar indication is associated with this entry so if you hide the entry, no progress bar is shown.
 Alternatively, several progress bars may displayed for your action if this is enabled, which might be an issue depending on the context.
 You can override this attribute for each